sulfo/xml-sitemap-feed/readme.txt

 On some setups (usually using the WordPress MU Domain Mapping plugin) this error occurs.
 The problem is known, the cause is not...
 Until I find out why this is happening, please take comfort in knowing that this only affects reading the sitemap in normal browsers but will NOT affect any spidering/indexing on your site.
 The sitemap is still readable by all search engines!

+**XML declaration allowed only at the start of the document**

+This error occurs when blank lines or other output is generated before the start of the actual sitemap content.
+This can be caused by blank lines at the beginning of wp-config.php or your themes functions.php or by another plugin that generates output where it shouldn't.
+You'll need to test by disabling all other plugins, switching to the default theme and manually inspecting your wp-config.php file.

 = I see only a BLANK (white) page when opening the sitemap =

+There are several cases where this might happen.

+Open your sitemap in a browser and look at the source code.
+This can usually be seen by hitting Ctrl+U or right-click then select 'View source...'
+Then scan the produced source (if any) for errors.

+A. If you see strange output in the first few lines (head tags) of the source, then there is a conflict or bug occuring on your installation.
+Please go to the [Support forum](http://wordpress.org/support/plugin/xml-sitemap-feed) for help.

-You might be experiencing an issue with your servers PHP memory limit.
+B. If the source is empty or incomplete then you're probably experiencing an issue with your servers PHP memory limit.
 In those cases, you should see a messages like `PHP Fatal error: Allowed memory size of xxxxxx bytes exhausted.` in your server/account error log file.

 This can happen on large sites.
 To avoid these issues, there is an option to split posts over different sitemaps on Settings > Reading.
 Try different settings, each time revisiting the main sitemap index file and open different sitemaps listed there to check.